 Equipment and clothing: Participants must provide their own downhill skis or snowboard, helmet, and appropriate outerwear (snow pants, winter coat, gloves or mittens).
 Optional but recommended: poles, goggles, boot socks.

-When: Sessions take place January 4 - March 8, 2026 every Sunday from 2-5pm (except Martin Luther King weekend and Presidents weekend)
+When: Sessions take place January 4 - March 8, 2026 every Sunday from 2-5pm (except Saturday and Sunday of Martin Luther King weekend and Presidents weekend)

 Where: Check-in and pick-up near the base of the Loki Lift at Crystal Mountain